The Timber Risk Map provides a quick view of legal risks near your supply chains. Here are five reasons to make it part

-The Timber Risk-Map helps you see local patterns of risk so that you can make decisions based on more precise data.
+The Timber Risk Map helps you understand local risk patterns so that you can make decisions based on more precise data.

 3. Understand HOW illegal timber is entering supply chains

 Each risk on the map includes a description of how the risk occurred, the types of products involved, and when possible the species, and the forest origin of these products.